 The Board is delighted to announce: Roel Mason-Vivit is our new Head of School!

-Roel will join us in August after relocating from Chicago, where he co-founded the Polaris Charter Academy.
-Roel co-leads Polaris with his founding partner, and has been Director of Academics for the past 9 years.
-Over the past 9 years, Polaris has become a nationally recognized teaching institute as a Mentor School for the Expeditionary Learning National Network.
+Roel joined us in August after relocating from Chicago, where he co-founded the Polaris Charter Academy.
+Roel led Polaris with his founding partner, and was Director of Academics for the past 9 years.
+With Roel's leadership, Polaris quickly become a nationally recognized teaching institute as a Mentor School for the Expeditionary Learning National Network.
 In addition to his work at Polaris, Roel has served as a teacher-trainer in Chicago, Singapore, Shanghai, Baltimore and Krakow, Poland among, other locations.

 Roel's selection represents the culmination of an extensive and exhaustive global search, with the help and guidance of one of the most experienced and successful school leadership search firms in the world, Carney Sandoe and Associates.
 Our first round applicants included dozens of interested parties.
 The committee selected 10 semi-finalists to invite to campus for interviews in August.
 After these visits and thorough deliberations, the committee invited Roel and two other candidates back to Park Day for two days each of meals, meetings and interviews with the committee, students, faculty, staff and families.
 This intense process led our Search Committee to recommend Roel to our Board of Trustees with great enthusiasm.

 It was clear from the details of our meetings with him and his glowing references that Roel is a visionary, with a pragmatic ability to inspire teams to turn vision into reality.
 Throughout the process, Roel proved to be warm, approachable and down-to-earth.
 The committee found it easy to see that his calm confidence would help him to be a diplomatic collaborator and consensus-seeker here at Park Day.